lawand/gngt/readme.txt

 There are many methods of creating .deb package files for Ubuntu Linux.
 This is the method I am using:
+    Get a machine running Linux.
-    Build GNGT for Linux.
+    Build GNGT for Linux, the result is a binary file named "gngt".
-    Create a 48x48 PNG icon and a 32x32 xpm icon out of the svg icon found in the repository (possibly using GIMP).
-    Use Debreate (http://debreate.sourceforge.net/) to create a .deb package (you'll need gngt.dbp).
-(The version I tested is 0.7.0 alpha6)
+    Put the binary in qtc_packaging/ubuntu/gngt_1.0.3_i386/usr/bin.
+    Open the terminal and change the current directory to qtc_packaging/ubuntu.
+    Execute this command: "dpkg-deb -b gngt_1.0.3_i386/".
+    The resulting file is "gngt_1.0.3_i386.deb" which can be used to install GNGT.

+The distribution tested is Ubuntu 11.04.

 Packaging GNGT for Maemo Linux: